Godfrey Thomson: Life

 but he became best known for his criticism of Spearman's general factor in intelligence.
 Pursuing this interest led to a major work on factor analysis of mental ability.

 Additionally, Thomson was active in work on the relationship between intelligence and fertility, conducting some of the first nationally representative sample research, which concluded that this relationship was negative.

 In 1926 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ralph Allan Sampson, Alexander Morgan, Sir Edmund Taylor Whittaker and Norman Kemp Smith.
-He served as the Society's Vice President from 1954 to 1955.
+He served as the Society's vice president from 1954 to 1955.

 In 1931 he was responsible for organizing and analyzing the Scottish Mental Survey: Scotland's contribution to a European assessment of comparison between different countries in school examinations and their values.

-Thomson was president of the British Psychological Society from 1945-1946.
+Thomson was president of the British Psychological Society from 1945 to 1946.

 He was knighted by King George VI in 1949.

 He lived his later years at 5 Ravelston Dykes in western Edinburgh.